paulosjd/snippets-exercises/react/fetch_api.md

 https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch

+How can I make an AJAX call in React?

+You can use any AJAX library you like with React.
+Some popular ones are Axios, jQuery AJAX, and the browser built-in window.fetch.

-JS interface for accessing and manipulating requests and responses.
+window.fetch is a JS interface for accessing and manipulating requests and responses.
 It provides a global `fetch()` method that provides an easy, logical way to fetch resources asynchronously across the network.

     import React, { Component } from 'react';